 The Asia chapter was founded in 1996 by two AAJA members working in the region, Allen Cheng in Hong Kong and Alan Ota in Tokyo.
 An early highlight was an ambitious series of programs for the many journalists who came to Hong Kong to cover the handover of the territory to China in 1997.
 Today’s members work for The Associated Press, AFP, Bloomberg, Thomson Reuters, CNN, TVB, WION, the Korea JoongAng Daily and many other news media.

 With nearly one-third of membership worldwide comprised of students, AAJA makes continued efforts to provide a holistic, sustainable cycle of career development and mentoring.
 In partnership with Google, AAJA-Asia awards an annual digital journalism fellowship for innovative projects that fuse tech with journalism.

 AAJA-Asia also grants stipends to attend AAJA’s Executive Leadership Program for mid-career journalists and the National Convention in the U.S. At the annual N3Con media conference, members have the opportunity to connect with mentors one-on-one for career counseling or resume advice, as well as participate in intensive leadership workshops to develop the soft skills needed to accelerate in the workplace.

 AAJA-Asia will launch the localized version of AAJA Mentoring at N3Con 2018, pairing ambitious young journalists with veterans across the region.

-For more information, to become a mentor or to propose a partnership, email us at email@example.com.
+For more information, to become a mentor or to propose a partnership, please email us at firstname.lastname@example.org.